GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/06.551-560/03.On-Jordan's-Stormy-Banks/docs.md

 title: 553.
 On Jordan's Stormy Banks
 metadata:
     description:
-    keywords: Church Hymnal, On Jordan's Stormy Banks, On Jordan&#039;s stormy banks I stand , We will rest in the fair and happy land
+    keywords: Church Hymnal, On Jordan's Stormy Banks, On Jordan's stormy banks I stand , We will rest in the fair and happy land
     author: Brian Onang'o
 ---